bbe2/instructor.brian/README.md

 Instructor of undergraduate and graduate courses in
-- I'm an experienced instructor of undergraduate and graduate courses in C++, Python, data mining, systems design/analysis, and technical communication.
+- I am an experienced instructor of undergraduate and graduate courses, specializing in C++, Python, data mining, systems design/analysis, and technical communication.
-- My teaching approach prioritizes interactive learning and creates a supportive environment to unlock students' potential.
-I believe in equipping them with the skills sustainable employment by fostering grit and resilience pillars.
+- My teaching approach revolves around interactive learning, fostering a supportive environment that helps unlock students' potential.
+I believe in equipping them with sustainable employment skills by nurturing grit and resilience.
-- My passion lies in studying the adaptability of melittology and arachnids, focusing on vision, collaboration, and structure.
-I integrate these concepts across lectures and materials to enhance student neuroplasticity by encouraging to search and notice God's wonders.
+- My passion lies in studying the adaptability of melittology and arachnids, with a focus on vision, collaboration, and structure.
+These concepts are seamlessly integrated into my lectures and materials to enhance students' neuroplasticity.
+- I avidly build windchimes and gongers.

 `2023`
 [`it.304.system.design.analysis`](https://github.com/bbe2/IT.304.Fall.2022)